Abnormal Pap Smears

 Other Tests to Diagnosis Cervical Cancer

 Pap smears, performed during your annual well-woman exam, are your best defense against developing cervical cancer.
-If a Pap smear finds abnormal changes with the cells of the cervix, the doctors at A Place for Women in Celebration and Dr. Phillips, Florida will recommend additional tests to help in diagnosis including:
+If a Pap smear finds abnormal changes with the cells of the cervix, the doctors at A Place for Women in Celebration, Florida will recommend additional tests to help in diagnosis including:

 - Colposcopy, which uses a type of microscope to see cervical and vaginal cells in greater detail